 This tutorial guides you through importing data from a file, running an ETL pipeline to create RDF files for AnzoGraph, and loading the data into AnzoGraph.
-Completing those steps requires a file store that Anzo and AnzoGraph can access, a designated location (Anzo data store) on that storage system to place the RDF files that Spark generates, and a connection to AnzoGraph for loading the data.
+Completing those steps requires a File Store that Anzo and AnzoGraph can access, a designated location (Anzo Data Store) on that storage system to place the RDF files that the ETL process generates, and a connection to AnzoGraph for loading the data.